Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Mountain Hardwear: Take 30% off choose kinds on the Winter Sale.

-• Nike: Save as much as 40% on sale gadgets, together with sneakers, jackets and activewear.
+• Nordstrom Rack: Clear the Rack is again with an additional 25% off clearance objects for a complete of as much as 75% off.

-• Nordstrom Rack: Clear the Rack is again with an additional 25% off clearance gadgets for a complete of as much as 75% off.
+• Nike: Save as much as 40% on sale objects, together with sneakers, jackets and activewear.

 • Old Navy: Take as much as 60% off storewide, with kinds beginning at $8.